 As Secretary of Defense, Cheney presided over a number of important military actions, most notably the Persian Gulf War.
 He personally flew to Saudi Arabia to persuade King Fahd to allow the United States to station thousands of troops there.
+He also selected General Colin Powell as chairman of the Joint Chiefs of Staff, and the two were heavily involved in planning the war.
 After a rapid and highly successful campaign to drive Iraqi forces out of Kuwait, Cheney supported the eventual decision not to continue advances into Iraq to overthrow Saddam Hussein.
 Prior the Persian Gulf conflict, Cheney oversaw the U.S. invasion of Panama.
 Towards the end of his tenure, he also directed early deployments of U.S. troops to Somalia.

 Despite a soaring approval rating after the Persian Gulf War, President Bush lost the 1992 election, and both Cheney and his wife took jobs as senior fellows at the American Enterprise Institute.
 Cheney also briefly explored a presidential bid but decided against it.
 From 1995 until 2000, he worked as chief executive for Halliburton Company.
 During his tenure, the company prospered, and Cheney became quite wealthy.